ICTKC/ictkc.github.io/_pages/about.md

   - /about.html
 ---

-I am Shi Wang, Associate Professor from [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn), Beijing, China.
+This is Shi Wang, Associate Professor from [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn), Beijing, China.
 I am mainly engaged in the fields of knowledge graph, natural language processing, and neural-symbolic dual-process computing.
 Specifically, I focus on integrateing symbolic knowledge with deep learning to realize dual-process cognitive computing for natural language reasoning involved tasks.
 Research papers were published in AAAI, WWW, EMNLP, ACL and other international top conferences.

 I am supported by the National Key Research and Development Program of China, National Natural Science Foundation of China, the National Information Security Program, Beijing NOVA Program, etc.